MooreJesseB/iterators_lab/README.md

 * `higher-order function`

+"Higher order functions, at a basic level, are functions that either take a function as an argument or return a function as a value.
+In a more abstract sense, Higher Order functions allow you simple repetitive and potentially bug prone code to be expressed in a much more simple way:  They allow you to say what you 'mean' to do instead of all of the details of actually doing it"

 Pretending we implemented the following methods, update this README with a description of each of the following and an example you've created: